 - Mix glass and ceramic: Pair a matte ceramic vase with a glass taper holder to get that pretty light-play.

-Keep the palette tight—neutrals with one accent color always feels intentional.
-And yes, a little shine (brass or mercury glass) makes winter lighting look magical.
+Keep the palette tight, since neutrals with one accent color always feel intentional.
+And yes, a little shine from brass or mercury glass makes winter lighting feel warm and magical.

 2. Evergreens + Citrus (The Effortless Classic)

-If winter had a signature scent, it’s fresh pine and citrus.
-This combo looks like you tried—and smells like you have your life together.
-You don’t need much to make it wow.
+If winter had a signature scent, it would be fresh pine and citrus.
+This combo looks like you tried, and smells like you have your whole season together.
+You really don’t need much to make it work.

 - Gather a base of evergreens: Snip cedar, fir, or eucalyptus and lay it across the center like a casual garland.